Fit a Bayesian dynamic GAM to a univariate or multivariate set of time series

 variable indata

 ).
 Note that if this is supplied, the intercept parameter in the process model will NOT be automatically suppressed.
-See examples for details- priors
+Not yet supported for models in wich the latent factors evolve in continuous time (CAR()

 An optional